borderyz/neurowaves-lab-documentation/docs/source/6-meg-pipeline-gallery/notebooks/mne/kit2fiff.rst

 Kit2Fiff
 --------

+`kit2fiff` is a mne python GUI that converts .con/.sqd to .fif format The code launching this command is found in `mne.commands.mne_kit2fiff`

 The first step is to convert the recording into a standard format for analysis in MNE, the premier software suite for M/EEG analysis.

 1. Launch your terminal and activate your anaconda environment for MNE analysis.
 If you haven’t set up an environment yet, do so.